-The purpose of the Executive Summary is to present a compelling overview of your business plan to entice the reader (typically an investor) to learn more about your company.
+The purpose of the executive summary is to present a compelling overview of your business plan to entice the reader (typically an investor) to learn more about your company.
 It should describe and quantify the opportunity and where your company fits.
 It should also explain why you’re in business and why you’ll be able to take advantage of this opportunity.
 Writing it after the business plan is fully drafted is common practice.
 Write it first, write it last, just write it well!

 Be sure to read through these and delete this section when you are finished with your document.

 - In clear, concise, jargon-free language, write a reader-friendly summary that an executive in any industry can grasp.
-Besides describing the benefits of your goods to your customer base, explain clearly the revenue model and value proposition; include information about your market, its size and demographics so investors can judge the scale of opportunity; pricing issues and competition.
+Besides describing the benefits of your goods to your customer base, explain clearly the revenue model and value proposition; include information about your market, its size, and demographics so investors can judge the scale of opportunity; pricing issues, and competition.
 Investors know that virtually all companies have competition, so trying to convince them that you don’t will damage your credibility from the outset.
 You should explain why you have or perceive a competitive advantage over your competitors and why you believe you will maintain that advantage, but avoid puffery and bluster.

 - Employ KISS twice: keep it simple, stupid and keep it short, stupid.
-Avoid highly technical writing because at this early stage, investors are trying to get a big-picture snapshot of your company, not what kind of alloy you use in your widgets.
-Technical writing will turn off an investor if they doesn’t understand the teaser, which should appeal to a broad base of venture capitalists, not just those intimately familiar with your industry.
+Avoid highly technical writing because, at this early stage, investors are trying to get a big-picture snapshot of your company, not what kind of alloy you use in your widgets.
+Technical writing will turn off an investor if they don’t understand the teaser, which should appeal to a broad base of venture capitalists, not just those intimately familiar with your industry.
 So too will excessive verbiage; keep the document to four pages at the most.

 - Write in an active voice, not the passive.
 Be realistic, but avoid negativity of any kind.
 Avoid empty adjectives that carry no substance.
 And avoid the spell-check land mine; triple-check spelling and formatting.
 Venture capitalists have so many teasers and business plans — and underlying businesses — to choose from that they are likely to discard those that appear sloppy.